Schoonhoven History, Family Crest & Coats of Arms

 Another 33 words (2 lines of text) are included under the topic Early Schoonhoven Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Schoonhoven family to the New World and Oceana
+Migration of the Schoonhoven family

 The state of Prussia was a great influence on the shape of modern Germany.
 After the Second World War, Prussia's land was divided among the Soviet Union, Poland, East Germany and West Germany and the state was abolished.
 Some Prussians remained in those countries after the war, while many others migrated to North America in search of a new start.
 Philadelphia was their primary point of entry to the United States, after which many of them moved on to Ohio, Texas, Illinois, California, New York, and Maryland.
 A large number of Prussians also migrated to Ontario and the prairie provinces as United Empire Loyalists.
 Analysis of immigration records has shown some of the first Schoonhovens to arrive in North America, and among them were: Maria Cathrina Schoen, age 38, a Palatine emigrant who arrived in England in 1709 with her four children, perhaps on route to America; Georg Schon, whose Oath of Allegiance was recorded in Pennsylvania in 1744.